AmericanPhilosophicalSociety/aspace-wb-scripts/README.md

 The argument 'book' or 'single' refers to the Workbench upload type and is a required argument (after the name of the Python file) in Create_Fillable.py, Validate_Filled.py and Filled_to_WB.py.

 Example:
-1. Put correctly-named files into /files_to_upload/.
-2. If using ArchivesSpace Bulk Update Spreadsheet: First, download the sheet by going to the collection node on the staff side and clicking "More" -> "Bulk Update Spreadsheet".
+1. If using ArchivesSpace Bulk Update Spreadsheet to get metadata: First, download the sheet by going to the collection node on the staff side and clicking "More" -> "Bulk Update Spreadsheet".
 Download the series you need, and include all fields.
 Next put this into /metadata/, unprotect the sheet, and remove all rows except the first two rows (field names and field machine names) and ONE row for each object to be uploaded.
-Make sure the order in the ArchivesSpace sheet reflects the order of your files in /files_to_upload/.
+2. Copy your files into /files_to_upload/, and rename them following CDS guidelines.
+If using the Bulk Update Spreadsheet, name them in such a way that the file order is identical to the row order in the ArchivesSpace spreadsheet.
 3. Run Create_Fillable.py with appropriate flags:
 ```
 python Create_Fillable.py book --fields fields --AS archivesspace_file.xlsx
 ```
-4. Check the file that was generated in /metadata/, and fill in remaining fields.
+4. Check the file that was generated in /metadata/ (including that the ArchivesSpace metadata matches correctly), and fill in remaining fields.
 You can delete columns you don't need, or leave them blank.
-At this point you can copy your media files across to the upload server.
+At this point, you can copy your media files across to the upload server.
 5. Run Validate_Filled.py, editing the file and running again if any errors were raised:
 ```
 python Validate_Filled.py book filled_file.xlsx